tryton/tryton/doc/index.rst

 The "Complete Forecast" button allow to auto-complete forecast lines based on previous stock output for dates in the past.

+The forecasts are deactivated automatically when their period has passed.

 Forecast States
 ^^^^^^^^^^^^^^^